Waitress

 If your restaurant has some crappy repeat customers that no one likes dealing with, do you give them to the newer servers?

-Asked by milynn about 12 years ago
+Asked by milynn over 12 years ago

 It depends.
 If they are particularly hard to deal with it might be easier to just take them yourself to make sure the newbies don't have a mental break down and quit.
 Although it is also good experience to have to learn to wait on someone like this.